kjmochroi/Portfolio/Sentiment_Analysis_Models/README.md

 ## By KJ MoChroi

 Using both logistic regression and a decision tree classifier to make predictions about the sentiment of a small sample of text from movie reviews.
-This involved a lot of pre-processing.
+This involved a lot of text pre-processing.